stephengold/Garrett/README.md

 ## How to add Garrett to an existing project

-Garrett Library comes pre-built as a single library that depends on [Minie].
+Garrett comes pre-built as a single JVM library that depends on [Minie].
 However, the Minie dependency is intentionally omitted from Garrett's POM so developers can specify *which* Minie library should be used.

-For projects built using [Maven] or [Gradle], it is *not* sufficient to specify the dependency on the Garrett Library.
+For projects built using [Maven] or [Gradle], it is *not* sufficient to specify the dependency on Garrett.
 You must also explicitly specify the Minie dependency.
-The following examples specify "+big3", but "+debug" or the default Minie library should also work.
+The following examples specify "+big4", but "+debug" or the default Minie library should also work.

 ### Gradle-built projects